oslokommune/auth-bff/README.md

 > If the table does not exist, it will be automatically created with settings not appropriate for production.

-Here is an example configuration in terraform
+Here is an example configuration in terraform.
+If you are using (https://km.oslo.systems/)[Golden Path], you can simply copy this to a file in your application stack, and run `terraform apply`

 ```terraform
 resource "aws_dynamodb_table" "session_dynamodb_table" {